-P158 - Improving the Ability of Deep Networks to Use Information From Multiple Views in Breast Cancer Screening
+P158 - Improving the Ability of Deep Neural Networks to Use Information from Multiple Views in Breast Cancer Screening

 Nan Wu, Stanisław Jastrzębski, Jungkyu Park, Linda Moy, Kyunghyun Cho, Krzysztof J. Geras